 It has all the basic ingredients of a good email warm up tool: integration with the main email service providers, a large network of inboxes, and clear deliverability reporting so you know where your emails are landing.

-Who is it for: Individuals or teams doing regular cold outreach
+Best for: Individuals or teams doing regular cold outreach

 Pricing: Starts at $15 per month for 1 inbox, $69 per month for 3, $139 per month for 6.
 Unfortunately, there are no discounts for adding more inboxes.